Iaddiop/ultimateALPR_data_extraction/README.md

 We chose the AWS technologies to process, transform and store the data.

-## Steps to perform car plate recognition, extract information, transform it and store data
+## Steps to perform car plate recognition, extract information, transform and store data

 The log files are in local machine and will be load in S3, then we will process the ETL on a EMR cluster and finally store the results to a data lake in a S3 bucket: